 Source Transition is a useful feature that can help improve the quality of your production.
 This can be applied on most sources in XSplit Broadcaster.

-To activate source transitions, right-click on a source and go to Effects tab:
+To activate source transitions, right-click on a source and go to the Effects tab:

 In the Effects tab, you can apply a variety of transition effects and also control the speed of those transitions.
 To activate the transition, simply select it from the list.